FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/orphaned-comments/2022-06-20-orphaned-comments.md

 ---
 layout: post
-title: Orphaned Comments &#124; 20 June 2022
+title: Orphaned Comment &#124; 20 June 2022
-maintitle: Orphaned Comments
+maintitle: Orphaned Comment
 subtitle:
-more: Recreation of comment left on the 20 June 2020 related to The Lena Zavaroni Show dated 11 September 1982
+more: Recreation of comment left on the 20 June 2020
-description: I have started to recreate the comments as best I can from the email versions of the comments I have.
+description: This comment relates to The Lena Zavaroni Show dated 11 September 1982
-post_description: I have started to recreate the comments as best I can from the email versions of the comments I have.
+post_description: This comment relates to The Lena Zavaroni Show dated 11 September 1982
 categories: [Orphaned-Comments, OnThisDay20June]
 last_modified_at: 19 June 2023
 ---